mjm3853/site-experiments/README.md

 # static-site-template

-Template for an HTML, SASS, TS based Static Site
+Template for an HTML, SASS, and TypeScript based Static Site

+## Guidelines

+- Keep things as simple as possible.
+- Prefer hand crafting to adding new packages.
+- Add documentation for any complexity.
+- SASS and TS are worth the extra complexity.
+- Leverage best practices from <https://developers.google.com/web/fundamentals/>.